 Twin Peaks trailhead for ~2.6 miles to a wooden bench in the alpine where the doubletrack ends.
 From here, take the rough singletrack left and down to the creek.
 Cross the creek and either follow a rough trail along the creek to Twin Pass, or another faint trail with a more northerly trajectory towards the saddle east of East Twin Peak.
 Gain the ridge and head west towards East Twin Peak.
 At ~5000' the ridge will get more serious.
 Here the routefinding begins; it is beyond concise...[more]
-Browse More Classics in AK
+Browse More Classics in Alaska

 BETA PHOTO: Typical ETP routes (climbing routes in red, snow c...